Gabrielnero000/PBR-Playground/README.md

 **Physical Based Rendering** (**PBR**) it's able to generate images extremely realistic images (check the [gallery](https://github.com/Gabrielnero000/PBR-Playground#gallery-images-of-experiments)) and it's relativelly easy to implemment, at cost of a lot of computer processing power.

 In the PBR's world the most popular techniques are **ray-based** techniques, specifically **Ray Tracing** and **Path Tracing**.
 Both tries to simulate the phenom of the human vision using rules from physics (that's were the "physical based" comes from).

+So, to understand  how those algorithms works, we need

 ## Gallery: Images of Experiments